pedropaulofb/langstring/docs/_sources/autoapi/langstring/utils/index.rst.txt

    Modules:
    --------

-   - non_instantiable:
-       Contains the NonInstantiable class which is used to prevent instantiation of certain classes.
+       - **non_instantiable**: Contains the NonInstantiable class which is used to prevent instantiation of certain classes.

-   - validators:
-       Provides validation functions for language strings and other components within the langstring package.
+       - **validators**: Provides validation functions for language strings and other components within the langstring package.